 Our expert Civil Litigation team specialise in and offer a broad range of services to both individuals and businesses offering advice in the following areas:Below we provide an indication as to likely costs of resolving a contractual dispute.
 There are 3 broad stages to the process as follows:

-This includes: Taking your instructions, reviewing documentation and providing ongoing advice, undertaking any appropriate searches, sending a letter before action, corresponding with the other party where appropriate, receiving payment and sending it on to you.Stage Two – Proceedings Simple Case – £3,000 + VAT
+This includes: Taking your instructions, reviewing documentation and providing ongoing advice, undertaking any appropriate searches, sending a letter before action, corresponding with the other party where appropriate, excluding any barrister fee, receiving payment and sending it on to you.Stage Two – Proceedings Simple Case – £5,000 + VAT

 If proceedings are issued, then you will also incur a Court Fee of the following: